microsoft/aroworkshop/_entries/03-05 storage.md

 {% collapsible %}

-Inside the OpenShift web UI click on *Storage* in the left menu.
+Inside the OpenShift web UI click on *Storage > Persistent Volume Claims* in the left menu.
 You will then see a list of all persistent volume claims that our application has made.
 In this case there is just one called "ostoy-pvc".
-You will also see other pertinent information such as whether it is bound or not, size, access mode and age.
+If you click on it you will also see other pertinent information such as whether it is bound or not, size, access mode and creation time.

 In this case the mode is RWO (Read-Write-Once) which means that the volume can only be mounted to one node, but the pod(s) can both read and write to that volume.
-The default in ARO is for Persistent Volumes to be backed by Azure Disk, but it is possible to chose Azure Files so that you can use the RWX (Read-Write-Many) access mode.  ([See here for more info on access modes](https://docs.openshift.com/aro/architecture/additional_concepts/storage.html#pv-access-modes))
+The [default in ARO](https://docs.microsoft.com/en-us/azure/openshift/openshift-faq#can-we-choose-any-persistent-storage-solution-like-ocs) is for Persistent Volumes to be backed by Azure Disk, but it is possible to chose Azure Files so that you can use the RWX (Read-Write-Many) access mode.
+[See here for more info on access modes](https://docs.openshift.com/aro/4/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage)

 In the OSToy app click on *Persistent Storage* in the left menu.
 In the "Filename" area enter a filename for the file you will create. (ie: "test-pv.txt")